radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 ## Decision Outcome

 Chosen option: OpenVPN Access Server, Would be our best option going forward. the GUI will allow the hosting team manage users easily.
-Switching to Access Serve will have the least amount of down time to deploy and depending on what model is chosen changing the instance or image will result in little downtime.
+Switching to Access Server will have the least amount of down time to deploy and depending on what model is chosen changing the instance or image will result in little downtime.

 ### Positive Consequences

 * Little to no downtime in switching.
-* we can still use the config file from the VPN we currently use
+* We can still use the config file from the VPN we currently use

 ### Negative Consequences

-* depending on the model type redeploying will require contacting OpenVPN to get a new access key *
+* Depending on the model type redeploying will require contacting OpenVPN to get a new access key

 ## Pros and Cons of the Options